-7. People use decarbonised public transport and active travel as the first choice way to get round the city - we will:

-- a.
-Deliver agreed investment increases in active travel, street design and local mobility systems in alignment with City Mobility Plan commitments and related action plans. - b.
+- e.
+Ensure that investment in our learning estate is targeted to areas of deprivation and areas of new demand due to city growth - 7.
+People use decarbonised public transport and active travel as the first choice way to get round the city we will: - a.
+Deliver agreed investment increases in active travel, street design, road safety, and local mobility systems in alignment with City Mobility Plan commitments and related action plans. - b.
 Work in partnership with local bus companies to agree plans for the decarbonisation of the bus infrastructure and improve Edinburgh's public transport offer in alignment with City Mobility Plan commitments and emerging Public Transport Action Plan - c.
 Complete the Trams to Newhaven project and develop plans for further expansion of the network in alignment with City Mobility Plan commitments. - d.
 Deliver the approved Low Emission Zone scheme - e.
-Increase the number of publicly accessible Electric Vehicle chargers and continue to invest in the transition of the Council fleet

-8. Edinburgh is a climate adapted city, with biodiverse green spaces, and cheaper cleaner networks for energy use - we will:
+Increase the number of publicly accessible Electric Vehicle chargers and continue to invest in the transition of the Council fleet - 8.
+Edinburgh is a climate adapted city, with biodiverse green spaces, and cheaper cleaner networks for energy use we will: - a.

-- a.
 Develop a new Adaptation plan to climate proof our infrastructure, communities, business and the natural and built environment - b.
-Create new publicly accessible open space and biodiverse green space within the Granton development working towards a ground-breaking coastal park.

-- c.
-Deliver final business cases for approval to begin construction of the first phase of climate ready regeneration in Granton, the BioQuarter and West Edinburgh - d.
-Develop a city-wide heat and energy masterplan including plans to expand renewable energy generation in the city
+Create new publicly accessible open space and biodiverse green space within the Granton development working towards a ground-breaking coastal park. - c.
+Deliver final business cases for approval to begin construction of the first phase of climate ready regeneration in Granton, the BioQuarter and West Edinburgh

-9. Edinburgh's has a stronger, greener, fairer economy and remains a world leading cultural capital - we will:
+- d.
+Develop a city-wide heat and energy masterplan including plans to expand renewable energy generation in the city - 9.
+Edinburgh's has a stronger, greener, fairer economy and remains a world leading cultural capital we will: - a.

-- a.
 Ensure regulatory and planning services respond efficiently to business needs and support economic recovery - b.
 Provide targeted support to help new and growing businesses thrive in the city - c.
 Deliver a world class cultural and visitor destination offer and enable all Edinburgh residents to access cultural experiences in their local area - d.
 Ensure that Edinburgh is a welcoming and supportive city where creative and cultural practitioners can choose to develop their careers - e.
-Maximise opportunities to raise local income to provide additional resources to our strategic priorities

-10. We have the capacity, skills, and resources to deliver our priorities efficiently, effectively and at lower cost - we will:
+Maximise opportunities to raise local income to provide additional resources to our strategic priorities - 10.
+We have the capacity, skills, and resources to deliver our priorities efficiently, effectively and at lower cost we will: - a.

-- a.
 Modernise and streamline the Council's core business processes to deliver better outcomes for citizens, and a more secure and efficient organisation - b.
 Support and equip the Council workforce with the skills and enabling culture needed to deliver safely these Council Business Plan priorities and our wider statutory duties - c.
-Ensure that the priorities committed to in this Business Plan are affordable and achievable within the resources we have available
+Ensure that the priorities committed to in this Business Plan are affordable and achievable within the resources we have available.

-6. Our finances
+Our finances

-We spend over £1 billion in revenue and around £400 million of capital each year.
-While we have a strong track record of balancing the budget, the funding and income we receive is increasingly insufficient to meet the rising cost and demand for services, such as homelessness and social care costs.
+Every year we spend over £1 billion in revenue and around £400 million of capital.
+While we have a strong track record of balancing our budget, the funding and income we receive is increasingly insufficient to meet the rising cost and demand for services, such as homelessness and social care costs.

-In the last decade this Council has removed almost £400m from its annual running costs.
-Over the next 4 years we will have to find a further £160 million in cost reductions to reflect our reducing Council Budget.
+In the last decade this Council has removed almost £400 million from its annual running costs.
+Over the next four years we expect to have to find a further £160 million in cost reductions if we are to balance our Council Budget.
 Taken alongside rising service demands and the ongoing impact of the pandemic, this presents a serious and testing financial challenge.